 - Required to work some evenings and weekends to attend community meetings and events.

-- Associate's degree from an accredited college or university
+- Associate's degree or higher from an accredited college or university

 - One to two years of experience with recruiting and outreach at the community college level